mekane/dice-kata-1/README.md

 Run `npm install` to set everything up.
 Run `npm test` to run unit tests.
-Run `npm coverage` to generate coverage report.
+Run `npm run coverage` to generate coverage report.
-Run `npm view-coverage` to pop open a web browser and view the coverage report.
+Run `npm run view-coverage` to pop open a web browser and view the coverage report.
+Run `npm run build` to export the dice module using browserify.

-## Retrospective
+## Retrospective From First Attempt

 I used Node and Mocha to TDD the solution.
 I ended up using a very functional style, especially keeping in mind the future enhancements.
 I managed to get the initial output of 2d6 working in just under an hour and a half.